Jamie McMurray: Milestone season

-On February 14, 2010, McMurray would start the year off with a bang when, in just his first start for Ganassi since 2005, McMurray won the Daytona 500.
+On February 14, 2010, McMurray would start the year off with a bang when, in just his first start for Ganassi since 2005, he won the Daytona 500.
 He led for only two laps, the least in Daytona 500 history at the time, passing Kevin Harvick with two to go before holding off Greg Biffle and a rapidly charging Dale Earnhardt Jr. McMurray cried in victory lane and thanked Ganassi and his new sponsors for giving him another chance.
 McMurray accidentally crashed into his new teammate and former rival, Juan Pablo Montoya, at Las Vegas.
 McMurray apologized, but Montoya said after the race that he felt like McMurray wasn't helping the team much, although later they made up.
 McMurray almost won the Aaron's 499 that spring, but Kevin Harvick beat him in a .011-second drag race to the finish line.
 McMurray led 27 laps.
 It was speculated by McMurray's car owner Felix Sabates, that Harvick went below the yellow line when he made the pass, but this was denied by NASCAR.

 In May, McMurray ended up second to Kurt Busch in the Coca-Cola 600 and had several more top ten finishes before in July, McMurray held off Harvick again to win the Brickyard 400, which made him one of only three drivers to win the Daytona 500 and the Brickyard 400 in the same year, the feat previously having been accomplished by Jimmie Johnson in 2006 and Dale Jarrett in 1996.
 Chip Ganassi became the first owner to win both races (with McMurray) and the Indianapolis 500 (with Dario Franchitti) in the same year.
 In September, McMurray held off Kyle Busch to win the Great Clips 300 in the Nationwide Series at Atlanta.
 Although he did not make the Chase, he did win the Bank of America 500 at the site of his first win — Charlotte Motor Speedway.
 McMurray finished fourteenth in the standings with three wins nine top-fives and twelve top-tens.